erdence/erdence.github.io/_posts/2015-10-01-shamanic-vision-singularity.markdown

 ---
 published: true
-title: DMT as a foreshadowing vision of the singularity
+title: A shamanic vision of the singularity
 layout: page
 ---